jtassia/You-Dont-Know-JS/up & going/ch2.md

 Here, if `a` is either `2` or `10`, it will execute the "some cool stuff" code statements.

-Another form of conditional in JavaScript is the "conditional operator", often called the "ternary operator".
+Another form of conditional in JavaScript is the "conditional operator," often called the "ternary operator."
 It's like a more concise form of a single `if..else` statement, such as:

 ```js
 var a = 42;